Frequently asked questions

 Degree vs Certifications

-The cost of a cybersecurity degree is higher than a certification, and it takes more time.
+While a certificate is cheaper than a degree in cybersecurity, it takes longer and costs more.
 The degree provides a broad range of understanding that can be applied to many different industries but has fewer hands-on skills.

 What is the Average Income in Cybersecurity?

 The average salary of cybersecurity professionals was $112974 in the United States on February 20, 2021.
-The average cybersecurity salaries are between $65,000 (25th%) and $145,000.
+The average cybersecurity salary ranges between $65,000 (25%%) and $145,000 (15%).
 (75th%) Entry-level positions have lower salaries, but offer great opportunities for advancement and increased responsibility.

 Microsoft and the Computing Technology Industry Association are globally respected industry leaders.
 The Cyber Security IT Pro program curriculum and hands on labs were developed by Microsoft and CompTIA and is designed to be able to be completed in five weeks (or ten weeks if you choose evening classes).